murabcd/blog/README.md

   - A utility-first CSS framework for rapidly building custom designs.
 - **MDX:**
   - Write JSX in your Markdown documents for interactive components and dynamic content.
+- **Vercel Blob:**
+  - For storing and serving images.

+## License

+You are free to use this code as inspiration.
+Please do not copy it directly.
+Crediting the author is appreciated.